 Published December 20, 2011

 The word for darkness in German is 'dunkel'.
 Darkness is 'dunkelheit' and today dawned very 'dunkel' in the Rhine city of Cologne.
 The farther north in Europe the shorter the days, as the northern hemisphere approaches the winter solstice.
-After dunkel comes the grey sky of morning and I will visit the great cathedral of Koln.
-Somehow this massive structure avoided the destruction visited on Germany during the allied bombing campaigns of WWII.
+After the dunkel of night comes the gray dawn and this morning I will visit the Gothic cathedral of Koln.
+Somehow this massive structure avoided the destruction visited on Germany during the allied bombing campaigns of WWII, although that wasn't for lack of trying, Old photos reveal that the 8th Army Air Force had leveled the city surrounding the famed cathedral and the photos revealed it had been relentlessly targeted, even though the Air force swore they were avoiding the cathedral.
+Hardly.

-The city was hit 262 times by raids and the population was reduced to 95% at war's end.
+The city was hit 262 times by saturation air raids and the population was reduced to 95% by the war's end.

 Few if any of the older buildings survived the catastrophe intact, but the cobblestones remained untouched by the explosions and they are very slippery under foot in the night damp.